oasis-open/cti-stix-common-objects/extension-definition-specifications/using-stxviz.md

 ### Use STIXViz

 - Click on index.html to bring up a "local" copy of STIXViz in your browser
-- Cut and paste the contents of stix-viz-config.json of any extension you are using info the --Configuration-- text box at the bottom of the web page
+- Cut and paste the contents of stix-viz-config.json of any extension you are using into the --Configuration-- text box at the bottom of the web page
 - Choose a STIX file

 ### Tips